luxploit/red/README.md

 # [luxploit](https://luxploit.net)/[red](https://github.com/luxploit/red)

 > [!WARNING]
-> This library is an experimental state and bugs (and probably a few crashes, let's be real) are fully expected. **Do not use this for production applications for the time being!**
+> This library is an experimental, but working, state and bugs are fully expected. _You could use this for production code now if you want_
 >
 > Contributions for bugfixes and new features are welcome!